Search

 • The hot, dry summers, cold winters and semi-desert vegetation of the Karoo suits Angora goats.
 Angora goats are shorn at least twice a year, and the year is divided between a summer and winter marketing season.

 • Eastern Cape farmers produce nearly all of South Africa’s mohair.
-Since South Africa’s contribution to world mohair production stands at 53%, Port Elizabeth may rightly be called the mohair capital of the world.
+Since South Africa’s contribution to world mohair production stands at 53%, Gqeberha may rightly be called the mohair capital of the world.

 • Why farm with Angora goats?
 The South African Mohair Growers’ Association (SAMGA) website gives the answer: (1) High profitability (2) Regular income, supports your cash flow (3) There are industry stabilisation support structures for farmers (4) Excellent grazing utilisation & stocking rates (5) mohair is utilised globally: it is a natural, environmentally-friendly fibre which enjoys an advantage over synthetic fibres.